-AASB 2014-1 Part A -Annual Improvements 2011-2013 Cycle Australian Annual Improvements to IFRSs 2011-2013 Cycle addresses the following items: AASB13 - Clarifies that the portfolio exception in paragraph 52 of AASB 13 applies to all contracts within the scope of AASB 139 or AASB 9, regardless of whether they meet the definitions of financial assets or financial liabilities as defined in AASB 132.
-AASB140 - Clarifies that judgment is needed to determine whether an acquisition of investment property is solely the acquisition of a group of assets or a business combination in the scope of AASB 3 that includes an investment property.
+AASB 2014-1 Part A -Annual Improvements 2011-2013 Cycle Amendments to Australian Accounting Standards - Part A Annual Improvements to IFRSs 2011-2013 Cycle Annual Improvements to IFRSs 2011-2013 Cycle addresses the following items: AASB13 - Clarifies that the portfolio exception in paragraph 52 of AASB 13 applies to all contracts within the scope of AASB 139 or AASB 9, regardless of whether they meet the definitions of financial assets or financial liabilities as defined in AASB 132.
+AASB140 - Clarifies that judgment is needed to determine whether an acquisition of investment property is solely the acquisition of an investment property or whether it is the acquisition of a group of assets or a business combination in the scope of AASB 3 that includes an investment property.
 That judgment is based on guidance in AASB 3.
-1 July 2014 1 July 2014 AASB 1031 The revised AASB 1031 is an interim standard that cross- references to other Standards and the Framework (issued December 2013) that contain guidance on materiality.
+1 July 2014 1 July 2014 AASB 1031 Materiality The revised AASB 1031 is an interim standard that cross-references to other Standards and the Framework (issued December 2013) that contain guidance on materiality.
 AASB 1031 will be withdrawn when references to AASB 1031 in all Standards and Interpretations have been removed.
 AASB 2014-1 Part C issued in June 2014 makes amendments to eight Australian Accounting Standards to delete their references to AASB 1031.
 The amendments are effective from 1 July 2014.
-1 January 2014 1 July 2014 AASB 2013-9 Accounting Standards - amendments to a number Standards and Interpretations.
-Part B makes amendments to particular Australian Part C: 1 Part B: 1 July 2014 Part C: 1 July 2015 AASB 2014-4 Amendments to AASB 116 and AASB 138 Methods of Depreciation and Amortisation (Amendments to AASB 116 and AASB 138) AASB 116 and AASB 138 both establish the principle for the basis of depreciation and amortisation as being the expected pattern of consumption of the future economic benefits of an asset.
+1 January 2014 1 July 2014 AASB 2013-9 Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial Instruments amendments to a number Standards and Interpretations.
+Part C: 1 Part B: 1 July 2014 Part C: 1 July 2015 AASB 2014-4 Amendments to AASB 116 and AASB 138 Methods of AASB 116 and AASB 138 both establish the principle for the basis of depreciation and amortisation as being the expected pattern of consumption of the future economic benefits of an asset.
 The AASB has clarified that the use of revenue-based methods to calculate the depreciation of an asset is not appropriate because revenue generated by an activity that includes the use of an asset generally reflects factors other than the consumption of the economic benefits embodied in the asset.
 The AASB also clarified that revenue is generally presumed to be an inappropriate basis for measuring the consumption of the economic benefits embodied in an intangible asset.
 This presumption, however, can be rebutted in certain limited circumstances.
 1 January 2016 1 July 2016

-FRS 15 Revenue from Contracts with In May 2014, the IASB issued IFRS 15 Revenue from Contracts 1 January 2017 1 July 2017 Customers with Customers, which replaces IAS 11 Construction Contracts, IAS 18 Revenue and related Interpretations (IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfers of Assets from Customers and SIC-31 Revenue-Barter Transactions Involving Advertising Services) The core principle of IFRS 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-An entity recognises revenue in accordance with that core principle by applying the following steps: (a) Step 1: Identify the contract(s) with a customer(b) Step 2: Identify the performance obligations in the contract (c) Step 3: Determine the transaction price(d) Step 4: Allocate the transaction price to the performance obligations in the contract (e) Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation Early application of this standard is permitted.
+IFRS 15 Revenue from In May 2014, the IASB issued IFRS 15 Revenue from 1 July 2017 Contracts with Contracts 2017 Customers with Customers, which replaces IAS 11 Construction Contracts, IAS 18 Revenue and related Interpretations (IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfers of Assets from Customers and SIC-31 Revenue-Barter Transactions Involving Advertising Services) The core principle of IFRS 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+An entity recognises revenue in accordance with that core principle by applying the following steps: (a) Step 1: Identify the contract(s) with a customer (b) Step 2: Identify the performance obligations in the contract (c) Step 3: Determine the transaction price (d) Step 4: Allocate the transaction price to the performance obligations in the contract (e) Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation Early application of this standard is permitted.

-This IFRS amendment has not yet been adopted by the AASB.
+\ This IFRS amendment has not yet been adopted by the AASB.